-The Very Reverend Nicholas Papadopulos, Dean of Salisbury Cathedral, and Honorary Member of Salisbury Rotary Club, was their guest speaker at the Club’s most recent meeting at The White Hart Hotel.
+The Very Reverend Nicholas Papadopulos, Dean of Salisbury Cathedral, and Honorary Member of Salisbury Rotary Club, was the guest speaker at the Club’s most recent meeting at The White Hart Hotel.

 The Dean was joined by many Rotarians, friends and guests, including the Mayor of Salisbury and Honorary Rotary Member Sven Hocking, and Past Mayor and Member, Atiqul Hoque.
 It promised to be an interesting evening and so it proved as The Dean spoke eloquently and knowledgeably about the issues: